shuv1337/oc-manager/README.md

+> **Note:** This is an independent, community-maintained project created by fans of OpenCode.
+We are not affiliated with SST Corp. or the official OpenCode project.
+For the official OpenCode CLI, visit [opencode.ai](https://opencode.ai).

 # OpenCode Metadata Manager

 Terminal UI for inspecting, filtering, and pruning OpenCode metadata stored on disk.
 The app is written in TypeScript, runs on Bun, and renders with [`@opentui/react`](https://github.com/open-tui/opentui).